Skip to main content

 Historical Interest: Typhoid Mary

-She was taken to a hospital in New York where stool samples were taken.
+She was taken to a hospital in New York, where stool samples were taken.
 She tested positive for typhoid bacteria, even though she remained symptom-free.
-The health department then transferred her to an isolated area on North Brother Island, NY where she spent a couple years, but was eventually released.
+The health department then transferred her to an isolated area on North Brother Island, NY, where she spent a couple of years but was eventually released.
 She was given strict guidelines by health officials to stay away from any work that would involve food preparation or any type of care for people.

 References